Tina-Gh/Machine_Learning/README.md

 <b> *37_CNN_cat dog detection.ipynb:</b>

 The dataset is "dataset.rar" which contains dog and cat images for both the training set and the test set.
-The final accuracy was 90%!
+The final accuracy was 90% through 25 epochs!

 <b> *39_PCA_recommender system.ipynb:</b>